Solution for HP Printer Troubleshooting Issues

 On a Windows PC, change the scan settings using the HP Printer Assistant or the HP Solution Center.
 On a Mac, do the same using the HP Easy Scan for Macs running Mac OS or OS X 10.9 and later.
 Use the HP Scan for Macs running OS X 10.11 or earlier.
 Try scanning a document.

-If the above-mentioned steps have not helped you resolve the issue, reset the printer.
+If the above-mentioned steps have not helped you resolve the hp printer problems, reset the printer.
 With the printer turned on, unplug the printer and wait for a minute.
 Connect the power cord back into the printer after a minute and turn it on if it does not automatically turn on.
 Load a document and try to scan.

 Make sure that the cartridges you’re using are genuine cartridges manufactured by HP.
 Third party cartridges will not work with HP printers.